-- Most names in Ion Reporter[TM] Software, including names used for analyses, samples, custom analysis workflows, users, and other text fields, allow these characters:
+- Most names in Ion Reporter[TM] Software, including names used for analyses, samples, custom analysis workflows, users, other text fields, and BAM files that are used to import samples into the software, allow these characters:

 - Alphanumeric characters: A-Z a-z 0-9

 - Underscore:

-- Space: ''
+- Space: ' '

 - Dash: -

 - Period: .

-If unsupported characters are entered, the field appears in red with a bold outline
+If unsupported characters are entered, the field appears in red with a bold outline.